g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 1. They're the [most-downloaded](https://www.atomproject.ai/) open models.
 <!--  --><br><br>

-As a result, going off private information, open-model fan Nathan Lambert [says](https://www.aljazeera.com/economy/2025/11/13/chinas-ai-is-quietly-making-big-inroads-in-silicon-valley) "Chinese open models have become a de facto standard among startups in the US".
-Among the few Westerners to stick their necks out and admit it is [Airbnb](https://finance.yahoo.com/news/airbnb-picks-alibabas-qwen-over-093000045.html) (Qwen).
-Windsurf's planner is [probably GLM](https://x.com/zai_org/status/1984076614951420273); Cursor's planner [may](https://x.com/nrehiew_/status/1984642215671746631) be DeepSeek.
+As a result, going off private information, money man Martin Casado [says](https://x.com/martin_casado/status/1990462245541982546) "16-24%" of the (American) startups he meets are now using Chinese models.
+Among the few Westerners to admit it is [Airbnb](https://finance.yahoo.com/news/airbnb-picks-alibabas-qwen-over-093000045.html) (Qwen).
+But Windsurf's planner is [probably GLM](https://x.com/zai_org/status/1984076614951420273) and Cursor's planner [may](https://x.com/nrehiew_/status/1984642215671746631) be DeepSeek.
 <!--  -->
 ### And yet
 <!--  -->
 <ol start=9>
 	<li>outside China, they are mostly not used, even by the cognoscenti.
-All Chinese models combined are currently at <a href="https://openrouter.ai/rankings?view=day#market-share">19%</a> on the <i>highly selected</i> group of people who use OpenRouter.
-Over 2025 they trended downwards there.
-And in the browser and mobile they're probably <<10% of global use;</li>
+Not a great metric, but the one I've got: all Chinese models combined are currently at <a href="https://openrouter.ai/rankings?view=day#market-share">19%</a> on the <i>highly selected</i> group of people who use OpenRouter.
+More interestingly, over 2025 they trended downwards there.
+And of course in the browser and mobile they're probably <<10% of global use;</li>
 	<li>they are severely <a href="https://www.scmp.com/tech/big-tech/article/3310656/chinas-lack-advanced-chips-hinders-broad-adoption-ai-models-tencent-executive">compute</a>-<a href="https://epoch.ai/gradient-updates/why-china-isnt-about-to-leap-ahead-of-the-west-on-compute">constrained</a> (and as of November 2025 their <a href="https://epoch.ai/gradient-updates/algorithmic-progress-likely-spurs-more-spending-on-compute-not-less#:~:text=While%20this%20achievement,as%20earlier%20models.">algorithmic advantage</a> is unclear), so this implies they actually can't have matched American models;</li>
 	<li>they're aggressively quantizing at inference-time, 32 bits to 4;</li>
 <!-- 1. (the exception is a [thin Claude wrapper](https://gist.github.com/jlia0/db0a9695b3ca7609c9b1a08dcbf872c9)) -->